What is Warhammer 40k?

 Warhammer 40k is a tabletop wargame: two or more players take armies of miniatures, some rulebooks, tape measures, and a lot of dice, and fight a battle across a tabletop decorated with scale model scenery.

-That’s the core of it.
-Understanding how to play the game is a little more complicated than that, which is why we suggest you start with the Warhammer 40k starter set – it does a great job easing you in gently.
+That's the core of it.
+Understanding how to play the game is a little more complicated than that, which is why we suggest you start with one of the Warhammer 40k starter sets - these can ease you in gently.

 Many clubs of wargamers meet in game shops or in community venues to play Warhammer 40k and other miniature wargames.
 These are a great way to meet other players, and most clubs will be happy to introduce a newcomer to the rules.
 Warhammer shops, the official Games Workshop retail outlet, offer demonstration games to newcomers.